-Imagine how much happier they would be spending every day doing what they love while also making a reasonable living.
+But imagine how much happier you would be spending every day doing what you love while also making a reasonable living.

 How can you make that happen?
-Turn your hobby into a business.
+One idea is to turn your hobby into a business.

 Can my hobby be monetized?

-Whether you’ll make money depends on whether your hobby provides a unique or in-demand product or service for you to sell.
-Not sure?
+You’re more likely to make money if your hobby provides a unique or in-demand product or service you can sell.
 Here are a few income-generating ideas:

 - Sell your goods.
 Set up a consignment agreement to test the waters, or open up shop on your own.
 Another option is to advertise your goods through online marketplaces such as eBay, Etsy or Craigslist.